null

 2. The movement of our Qi;

-4. How we spend our Qi.
+4. How we manage our Qi.

-The Quality and the Movement of Our Qi
+The Quality and Movement of Our Qi

-1. No worry food;
+1. No worry about food;

-2. No worry toilet;
+2. No worry about bodily needs;

-3. No worry sleep;
+3. No worry about sleep;

-4. No worry energy;
+4. No worry about energy levels;

-5. No worry sexuality;
+5. No worry about sexuality;

-6. No worry emotions.
+6. No worry about emotions.

 The Sources and Types of Our Qi